rileyimmel/persistentSegTreesProject/README.md

 ## Implementation

 These do not currently take input from the user as they are simply examples of an implementation of the data structure.
 They do, however, include sample cases to showcase their functionality.
+These sample cases can be observed by running program (ex. for C++, running ./pst will print out the results of the sample cases).

 ### C++
 Filename: PST.cpp